 Do you work for, or own your own estate or letting agency?
 Are you looking to increase local brand awareness?
 Are you targeting more prospective buyers, vendors, tenants and landlords?
-If you answered yes to the above then please read on to learn a specific formula we have used for many of our estate and letting agency clients, which is proven to give very strong response rates.
+If you answered yes to the above, then please read on to learn a specific formula we have used for many of our estates and letting agency clients, which is proven to give very strong response rates.

 As the North's expert distribution company we work for over 20 different estate and letting agents, ranging from independent companies through to the big franchises such as Martin & Co, William H Brown and Your Move.
 We actively work with each client to ensure they get the most out of their campaign.
 We have distributed way over 50 different designs and have learnt which ones work, and which don't; and now we want to share this with you.
 To read what our clients say about us please click here.